andyschmidt/EV3r/README.md

 The bindings may run on other images too ... maybe.

 #Use the base classes
+These base classes are ready to use:
+* Motor
+* Sensor

 ##Create a position motor class
+The following code shows how to write a PositionMotor class:

 ```ruby
 module EV3r